 The National Institute for Occupational Safety and Health (NIOSH)

 Ag Safety Centers focus on the health and safety of agricultural workers, including mental health

 issues.
 Several of these centers have developed materials and resources targeted to addressing farmers' mental

 Some examples of Ag Safety Center resources include:

-State agencies and departments that serve farmers are developing resources.
+State agencies and departments that serve farmers may offer resources.
 For example:

 - Stress & Crisis: Get Help

 Describes some of the resources that the state makes available to farmers in crisis.
 These include a

 confidential, 24/7 Minnesota-based

 farm helpline, a rural mental health counselor, mobile crisis teams, and links to other phone or